H x W: 11 in. / 8.5 in.

 In the early 20th century the Army supervised all national parks, and Young became the first African American Superintendent of a national park, commanding Sequoia and General Grant National parks.
 Other commands included the Presidio in San Francisco and Fort Huachuca, Arizona.
 He served twice in the Philippines.

 In 1912 Young published The Military Morale of Nations and Races, a remarkably prescient study of the cultural sources of military power.
 He argued against the prevailing theories of racial character, citing history and social science to demonstrate that even supposedly “un-military races,” such as Negroes and Jews, displayed martial virtues when fighting on behalf of democratic societies.
-He argued that the key to raising an effective mass army from among the multi-ethnic American society was to link patriotic service to the fulfillment of equal rights and fair play for all.
+He asserted that the key to raising an effective mass army from among the multi-ethnic American society was to link patriotic service to the fulfillment of equal rights and fair play for all.
 Young's book was dedicated to Theodore Roosevelt and invoked the principles of Roosevelt's "New Nationalism."

 During the 1916 Punitive Expedition into Mexico he commanded 2nd Squadron, 10th Cavalry, leading a cavalry pistol charge against the forces of Poncho Villa, routing the enemy without losing a single soldier.